 The measure of your investment in the property you own is its basis.
 For property you buy, your basis is usually its cost to you.
 For property you acquire in some other way, such as inheriting it, receiving it as a gift, or getting it in a nontaxable exchange, you must figure your basis in another way, as explained in Pub.
+551.

-551. If you inherited the property from someone who died in 2010 and the executor of the decedent's estate made the election to file Form 8939, refer to the information provided by the executor or see Pub.
-4895, Tax Treatment of Property Acquired From a Decedent Dying in 2010.
+Inherited property and the section 1022 election.
+If you inherited property from someone who died in 2010 and the executor of the decedent's estate made a section 1022 election using Form 8939, Allocation of Increase in Basis for Property Acquired From a Decedent, special rules regarding the basis would apply.